opencog/atomspace/Design-Notes.md

    returns lines of text from a file, and closes on end-of-file.
    It can be put in a mode where it tails the file (forever).

- * FlatStream and DrainLink both call `execute()` on a source handle, to grab more data.
-Perhaps this is a design mistake?
-Yes, it is.
+ * DrainLink calls `execute()` on a source handle, to grab more data.
+   This is a design mistake.

 The issue is this: `execute()` returns a `ValuePtr`.
 If that is a true stream, then calling `Value::value()` is a valid way to get the next element.
 FutureStream converts calls to `value()` into calls to `execute()`, and thus is the right tool for creating streams.

-How should stream constuctors work?
+How should stream constructors work?
  * If the Stream constructor is given a Handle, then make make sure it is executable, call it and get a ValuePtr.
 That will be the source.
  * If the Stream constructor is given a ValuePtr, assume that is the source.

 What is a source?
 Rather than generalizing, lets examine the case-by-case needs.
-Lets start with a re-designed FlatStream.
+Lets start with FlatStream.
 The `FlatStream::update()` method does this:

  * If the source is VoidValue or of size zero, return that.

  * If the source is a Link, then it is taken to be a finite source.
    The outgoing set is the "current collection", and items are doled out from it, one by one.
-When there ae no more, VoidValue is returned to indicatte end-of-stream.
+When there are no more, VoidValue is returned to indicate end-of-stream.

  * If the source is a LinkValue, and is NOT a StreamValue, then it is taken to be a finite source, and treated like a Link, above.